iliapolo/cdk8s/packages/cdk8s-plus/CONTRIBUTING.md

    ```

-The reasoning behind this is two fold:
+The reasoning behind this is three fold:

 1. Kubernetes spec objects have an extremely large surface area.
 Configuring all
    properties in the constructor can easily result in cluttered and un-readable